-The District's Acceptable Use Policy is available on the District's Website as well as the summer edition of Sachem East's Newsletter, The Hilltop Herald
+The District's Acceptable Use Policy is available on the District's Website

 All students must have an acceptable use form on file.
 District policy requires that this form be updated each year.
 The form must be signed by both student and guardian.